nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 ## Tuesday 2-Aug-2022

-Lots of little work done on the Bigfoot WL Bib Record Form project [here](https://github.com/nojronatron/Bigfoot-Bib-Report-WL-Form), and some pretty good collaboration started with a small group of 4-5 others.
+Lots of little work done on the [Bigfoot WL Bib Record Form project](https://github.com/nojronatron/Bigfoot-Bib-Report-WL-Form), and some pretty good collaboration started with a small group of 4-5 others.
 Success for this iteration of the form looks promising!

 Yesterday I spent several hours reviewing bogposts and freebie articles about interviewing.
 Turns out a lot of my fears about interviewing are not really justified, and _my approach_ to interviewing is what needs to be adjusted.
 An adversarial interview is not what anyone is looking for (if they are serious about filling a position).
 Instead, my view needs to focus on researching the company and the position I am interested in, and during the interview use that information to help inform my responses.
 The research should also answer lots of questions about a company and the position but it cannot possibly answer them all, so I should bring those remaining questions to the interview with me, and learn what I can while I have the _inside opportunity to ask them_.
 There is opportunity on both sides, and I need to leverage this to help me have positive interviewing experiences, regardless if an interview turning into an offer.